 2019 also brought a sad moment as Justin Miller announced his resignation as Musical Director to move his family to the Portland, Oregon area.
 We all felt the loss of this gifted and inspiring musical talent.
 Long-time chorus member, baritone section leader and performance coach, Alan Gordon, accepted the offer to step into the Musical Director role and build on the success established by Justin Miller over the past seven years.

 Also in 2019, we were disappointed that changes in City Government forced us to end our 32 years of rehearsing at the Town Hall Center in Santa Fe Springs.
-We are grateful to the City of Santa Fe Springs for their support over so many years, and we look forward to starting anew as the Greater Los Angeles, California Chapter of the Barbershop Harmony Society.
+We are grateful to the City of Santa Fe Springs for their support over so many years, and we changed our Chapter Name to the Greater Los Angeles, California Chapter of the Barbershop Harmony Society.

 In the later portion of 2019 and into early 2020, the Masters were beginning preparations to host and compete at the 2020 International competition in Los Angeles with the hope of winning their 10th Gold medal right in Southern California.
-Unfortunately, the Corona Virus Pandemic ended those dreams as the competition was cancelled and safety concerns temporarily prohibit us from rehearsing or performing as a group.
-We continue to meet weekly via the Zoom Video Conferencing platform.
+Unfortunately, the COVID-19 Pandemic ended those dreams as the competition was cancelled and safety concerns temporarily prohibited us from rehearsing or performing as a group.
+Similarly, the 2021 International Convention that was planned for Cleveland was also cancelled.
+Nevertheless, we continued to meet weekly via the Zoom Video Conferencing platform.
+We even found an electronic device named "Jack Trip Virtual Studio" that allowed us to sing together remotely with minimal network latency.

-In spite of these challenges, we move forward, constantly motivated by the memory of the nearly 600 men who have joined their voices as the Masters of Harmony.
-United in our dream of success at the 2021 International competition in Cleveland, we remain dedicated to our 35 year, shared goal of achieving musical excellence.
+In spite of these challenges, we move forward, constantly motivated by the memory of the over 600 men who have joined their voices as the Masters of Harmony.
+United in our dream of success at the 2022 International competition in Charlotte, we remain dedicated to our shared goal of achieving musical excellence.